-VPNs aren’t understood nearly as well as they should be, given the growing prevalence of cybersecurity threats and massive corporate data breaches.
-There are certain VPN myths that are far too common, which is why I’d like to set the record straight!
+VPNs aren’t understood nearly as well as they should be, especially given the growing prevalence of cybersecurity threats and massive corporate data breaches.
+There are certain VPN myths that are far too common, which is why it’s time to set the record straight.

 The technology behind VPNs may seem arcane to some, but NordVPN’s intuitive interface and 24/7 customer support make it one of the simplest-to-use VPNs out there!
-Use the Quick Connect function when all you need is quick and easy security or browse the settings and server list to customize your VPN for your needs.
-After all, you’re probably reading this blog post on a computer, smartphone, or other device.
-Unless you’re a technically advanced user, you probably can’t explain the technology behind it – but that doesn’t stop you from using it!
+Use the Quick Connect button when you need quick and easy security, or tinker with the settings and browse the servers’ list to customize your VPN connection.

-Criminals and hackers do use VPNs, but they’re far from the only people who benefit from online security and relative anonymity.
-Here are a few other groups that regularly benefit from VPNs:
+This is one of the most widespread VPN myths.
+Criminals and hackers do use VPNs, but they’re far from the only ones who benefit from online security and privacy.
+Here are a few other groups of people who regularly benefit from VPNs:

-VPNs certainly are powerful tools for security and anonymity, but even they can’t do everything.
-For near-complete online protection, you will need to combine your VPN with other security tools and with a little bit of internet know-how.
-Learn how a VPN protects you and then find out how it doesn’t:
+VPNs certainly are powerful tools for security and privacy, but even they can’t do everything.
+For near-complete online protection, you will need to combine your VPN with other security tools and a bit of internet know-how.
+Here’s how a VPN can and can’t protect you: